-I was facing this problem on my PC yesterday.
+I was facing this problem on my PC yesterday (This is an updated post, this yesterday is long back!!).
 I had to use Xterm instead of Gnome Terminal.
 I searched a lot on Internet and finally got a solution.

 Error details are pasted below: